 Brain orgasms was one.
-I’m sorry, but I can’t think of a better way to describe the sensation.
+I’m really sorry, but I can’t think of a better way to describe the sensation.

 Sometimes during meditation, not always, there’s a slow, pleasurable, build-up in my mind – followed by a blissful release.

 The delicious and unexpected mind orgasms relate to the second unexpected thing.

 I have an ex who was on an obsessive quest for enlightenment.
-His latest thing was being absorbed with a punitive hybrid religion.
+His latest thing was being absorbed with – what I considered – a punitive hybrid religion.
 It involved hours of daily meditation.

 One day we were talking about the benefits of our respective meditation practices.

 I told him about my brain orgasms.
 He asked how long I meditated for.
 He said he wanted to know as sometimes he had to meditate for three hours to get the benefits.

 I answered that I meditate most days for 20 minutes, and 20 minutes only.

 This is because of my meditation teacher, Alice.
 She instructs meditating for 20 minutes twice a day; morning and evening.
 But I can’t be arsed doing it twice a day.
 I also meditate lying down while she instructs meditating sitting up.
 I also use my phone timer to measure the passing of 20-minutes.
 She advises not to use a timer.
 Meditation seems a very flexible practice.